 Walter Ernest Cooper, born 1893, Newcastle-upon-Tyne, Northumberland – baptised: St. Andrew’s Church, Newcastle-upon-Tyne – died 1894, Newcastle-upon-Tyne, Northumberland.

 Gertrude Eveline Cooper, born March 1896, Exeter, Devon.

 Ethel Beatrice Cooper, born January 1898, Exeter, Devon.

-After the death of Martha, and 6 months later Anzela, the girls went to live with their maternal aunt Kate Hannah Bradbrook (nee Frost) & William John Bradbrook, of 23, Myrtle Road, Ipswich.
+After the death of Martha, and just 6 months later Anzela, the two young girls went to live with their maternal aunt Kate Hannah Bradbrook (nee Frost) & William John Bradbrook, of 23, Myrtle Road, Ipswich.
 Kate and William later adopted the girls.